10 Real Estate Strategies for Agents to Get Competitive Listings

 5. Utilize Social Media

 More than half the people on Earth are now using social media.
-If your business doesn't exist on social media, your competitors will likely be getting your potential listings and sales.
+If your business doesn't exist on social media, your competitors will likely take your potential listings and sales.
 According to the National Association of REALTORS®, 81% of older Millennials, 80% of younger Millennials, 78% of Generation X buyers, and 67% of younger Boomers found their home on a mobile device.
-While MLS websites are popular, social media was cited as the best source for high-quality leads.
-It's important to keep your social media accounts professional and use them to generate conversations with potential customers.
+While real estate websites are popular, social media was cited as the best source for high-quality leads.
+If you're a new real estate agent, it's important to keep your social media accounts professional and use them to generate conversations with potential customers.

 Instead of simply blasting listings and advertisements on your social media, provide valuable content like advice and answers to questions.
 Adding a storytelling component to your posts can be a great way to attract buyers as well - for example, going live on social media platforms to answer questions about the real estate industry or a specific listing will attract viewers and grow your brand.